YesseJr/AirBnB_clone_v3/README.md

-# AirBnB Clone - The Console
+# AirBnB clone - RESTful API

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)